foldl/chatllm.cpp/README.md

 * This project is started as refactoring of [ChatGLM.cpp](https://github.com/li-plus/chatglm.cpp), without which, this project could not be possible.

-* Thank those who have released their the model sources and checkpoints:
+* Thank those who have released their the model sources and checkpoints.

-    - [@THUDM](https://github.com/THUDM) for the amazing [ChatLLM-6B](https://github.com/THUDM/ChatLLM-6B) and [ChatLLM2-6B](https://github.com/THUDM/ChatLLM2-6B);
-    - InternLM
-    - LLaMA